-Registered social providers that manage private residential leasehold property not only have to have regard to the Standards, but also the Regulatory Framework of the Regulation Committee of the Homes and Communities Agency.
-The Regulatory Framework contains the fundamental obligations of housing associations which are registered social providers in meeting the regulatory requirements.
+Registered social providers that manage private residential leasehold property must not only adhere to the Standards, but also the Regulatory Framework set by the Regulation Committee of the Homes and Communities Agency.
+The Regulatory Framework sets out the fundamental responsibilities that housing associations, as registered social providers, must follow to comply with regulatory requirements.

-Managing agents that are registered social providers are not required by statute to hold service charge money in trust if they are the landlord of an estate, but they must provide the same degree of protection as for private estates by following Standards 4.1 and 4.2.
+Managing agents who are registered social providers are not required by statute to hold service charge money in trust if they are the landlord of an estate.
+However, they must provide the same level of protection as private estates by adhering to Standards 4.1 and 4.2.
 If a registered social provider is acting as managing agent for a private landlord, then it must comply with 4.1 and 4.2.